 How to strengthen the pelvic floor

 The great news is that pelvic floor muscles can be strengthened and restored.
 By strengthening the pelvic floor and focusing on muscle balance, you can tackle the root cause of the issue rather than just managing the symptoms.

 Many women are advised to do pelvic floor exercises like 'Kegels' or may opt for more intrusive solutions like internal probes or surgery.
-Kegel exercises or manual pelvic floor exercises are reliant on 'doing the right' - which for many is the problem.
+Kegel exercises, or manual pelvic floor exercises are reliant on 'doing them right' - which for many is the problem.
 It's difficult to pinpoint and activate the pelvic floor so these are often ineffective.
 Doctors recommend doing up to 300 Kegel contractions a day for 4-6 months2 in order to see results.
 That's a huge amount especially when there's a risk they're not being done correctly!

-INNOVO offers a compelling treatment alternative
+INNOVO offers a compelling treatment alternative.

 Easy to use and comfortable to wear, INNOVO helps you safely and effortlessly strengthen and re-educate the entire network of pelvic floor muscles through gentle muscle stimulation.